The Lion roars again – The Narnia story so far… the first 20 years.

 The I Still Believe Tour continued the same summer with Swedish festivals like Sabaton Open Air and Skogsröjet Festival, along with festivals around Europe together with acts such as Sabaton, Steve Harris (Iron Maiden) British Lion, Saxon, Pretty Maids, Yngwie Malmsteen, D.A.D, Blind Guardian, Hammerfall, Eclipse, and many more.

-In 2018 Narnia focused on writing new songs for another studio album, along with releasing their second live-album: We Still Believe – Made in Brazil, producted and mixed by CJ Grimmark, and mastered by
+In 2018 Narnia focused on festival appearances in Europe and writing new songs for another studio album, along with their second live-album: We Still Believe – Made in Brazil, producted and mixed by CJ Grimmark, and mastered by Thomas “Plec” Johansson.

 The Lion roars again, See you on tour!